The Rules of Order of the City Council

 - President: The President is the presiding officer of the City Council and, when present, shall officiate over its proceedings; shall have a voice and vote in all its deliberations; and shall be fully vested with the authority necessary to discharge the duties of office.
 Without limiting the generality of the foregoing, it is the duty of the President (or presiding officer) to:

-- Convene each meeting of the City Council and, in the presence of a quorum, proceed to the business to be presented in proper order;
+- Convene each meeting of the City Council at the appointed hour and, in the presence of a quorum, proceed to the business to be presented in proper order;

 - Recognize those entitled to the floor and confine debate to matters under consideration;

-- Ensure decorum and compliance with these rules to determine the will of the Council;
+- Preserve order and decorum in the Council’s proceedings and ensure compliance with these rules to determine the will of the Council;

 - State and put to vote all matters properly introduced and declare the result thereof for the record; and

-- Speak in preference to other Council Members on points of order, inquiry, or information.
+- Speak in preference to others on points of order, inquiry, or information.